 I blame myself for leaving the travel arrangements to my husband and his Egyptian friend Ahmed, whose brother Tarek had a boat.
 Of course, he did.
 Whether you wanted a carpet, camel ride, some perfume, or a tourist guide, Ahmed had a relative for every eventuality.

 I didn’t think I’d make it back to bed, let alone Aswan with Tarek, my husband’s colleague Casper, and his young Sudanese bride.
-Casper’s daily ensemble of African-print suits and rubber-tyre sandals clashed ludicrously with his red beard and freckled hairy legs but clearly his wife was too shy to say so.
+Casper’s daily ensemble of African-print suits and rubber-tire sandals clashed ludicrously with his red beard and freckled hairy legs.
+Clearly, his wife was too shy to say so.
 She barely said a word to anyone.

 ‘Nooooooo.
 I’m dying!’

 ‘You’ll feel better tomorrow,’ soothed my husband.
-‘Ahmed organised us a special rate’.
+‘Ahmed organized us a special rate’.

 Red-eyed, pale, and desperate for fresh air, I settled on the torn upholstery of a plastic sofa on deck the next morning, congratulating myself for dodging the fruit basket.

 Feeling hot breath on my neck, I turned to find Tarek ogling my chest with all the keen-eyed focus of an entomologist examining a rare scarab.

 ‘Baksheesh,’ he replied.

 ‘I’ll give you a tip,’ said I. ‘Baksheesh is a mark of satisfaction to be given after ‒ and never before ‒ services rendered.
 So far, let me tell you, I am less than impressed with you and this tub you call a dahabiya.’